ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

     # Get total amount of seconds between two dates.
 Default date format is %Y-%m-%d %H:%M:%S but you can pass your own format
     {{ (("2016-08-14 20:00:12" | to_datetime) - ("2015-12-25" | to_datetime('%Y-%m-%d'))).total_seconds()  }}

     # Get remaining seconds after delta has been calculated.
-NOTE: This does NOT convert years, days, hours, etc to seconds.
+NOTE: This does NOT convert years, days, hours, and so on to seconds.
 For that, use total_seconds()
     {{ (("2016-08-14 20:00:12" | to_datetime) - ("2016-08-14 18:00:00" | to_datetime)).seconds  }}
     # This expression evaluates to "12" and not "132".
 Delta is 2 hours, 12 seconds